FAQs

 Do I need a car?

 We recommend having a car as we are in a semi-rural location, 20 minutes from downtown Santa Fe.
-There are two shopping centers and other shopping/dining within 1-2 miles, but not easy to walk to.
-Uber and Lyft do pick up and drop off at our location, but artists have found this inconvenient and slow, and ended up renting a car later in their residency.
+There are two shopping centers with grocery store and multiple dining options within 1-2 miles, but not easy to walk to.
+We do have a bike you are welcome to use.
+Uber and Lyft do pick up and drop off at our location, but artists have found this inconvenient and slow, and some artists ended up renting a car later in their residency.

 Can I ship supplies or art before arrival?
 Can I ship things home afterwards?